 Determining a Business Combination

-IFRS defines “business combination” instead of typical phrases like acquisition, takeover, or merger because the goal is to incorporate all the transactions which the acquirer has complete control over an acquire in all ways.
+IFRS defines “business combination” instead of typical phrases like acquisition, takeover, or merger because the goal is to incorporate all the transactions in which the acquirer has complete control over an acquirer in all ways.

 Therefore, a business combination is a transaction or an event where an investor entity (the acquirer) attains control of one or several businesses.